 Located in District 2 of Ho Chi Minh city, Land Mark 81 is part of the Vinhome complex built by the Vingroup.
 Officially opened in July 2018.

-Vinhomes is around 10 minutes from central district one and the backpacker streets.
+Vinhomes is around 10 minutes from central District 1 and the backpacker streets.
 An enclosed compound, nearly an island, this is like stepping from classic Saigon into the center of Hong Kong.
 Only one entrance and exit, with enormous apartment complexes surrounding the straight roads.
 Buried at the back of Vinhomes is Vinhomes central park.
 An impressive and beautiful park based around the idea of New York Central park.

 Kids play areas, running tracks, small golf greens and a river create a spectacular escape from the busy city.
 Vinhomes central park is enormous and despite the huge numbers of people coming here everyday, it remains to be spacious and at a reasonable level of busy.